Jack Shannahan: World War II as Experience and Memory

 In this interview, Shannahan discusses his time at Linfield College and his participation with fraternity life, the Intercollegiate Knights, and other campus activities.
 He goes on to discuss his decision to enlist in the U.S. Army Air Corps after the Japanese attack on Pearl Harbor on December 7, 1941.
 Throughout the interview, Shannahan shares funny and interesting anecdotes, all while giving a sense of what it was like to be an enlisted man during World War II.
 Most notably, Shannahan tells the story of a time he was on leave and his cousin flew a plane through Linfield’s campus, coming extremely close to hitting the old library (Northup Hall).
 Shannahan also discusses his life after the war and gives advice to current Linfield students, sharing what he thinks about when he hears the words "Linfield College."

 Shannahan, Erwin, "Jack Shannahan: World War II as Experience and Memory" (2019).
-Linfield College Public History Project: World War II as Experience and Memory.
+Linfield University Public History Project: World War II as Experience and Memory.
 Video File.
 Submission 6.